With uncomfortable lightness

 and face them lightly.

-The other day a friend of mine wrote to me:
+The other day a friend wrote to me:

 So many smiles of simple humanity with nothing to ask in return except that that smile be reciprocated.
 Many more fakes out of an atavistic need for survival.
 Thieves, thugs, drug addicts and alcoholics.
 Whores who don’t know they are, with eyes as deep as an abyss.
 And I – I have learnt – have always been more attracted by the desire to fly than by the fear of falling (quoted).